root-project/web/manual/trees/index.md

 _**Example**_

-A simple example using a TTreeReader.
+A simple example using a `TTreeReader`.

 {% highlight C++ %}
 // Create a histogram for the values we read.